capital-G/supercollider-wiki/[WIP]-Developer-info-(DEVELOPING.md).md

 - The UGen should be deemed useful enough to the general SC user base.
 - The Ctor sample should be initialized.
 If this is not done, very nasty bugs can occur.
 - Any calls to `RTAlloc` should be protected from `RTAlloc` returning a null pointer.
 This usually happens when there isn't enough real-time memory left, and results in a server crash if unprotected.
-- Zap dangerous values (subnormals, infinities, nans) to 0.
+- Zap dangerous values (subnormals, infinities, nans) in feedback loops to 0.
 SC provides a `zapgremlins` function that does this for you.
 - Don't leave any unnecessary print statements lying around.
 - Sample rate and block size independence should be maintained if applicable.
 For example, audio UGens shouldn't sound radically different if the sample rate is increased.
 - For audio UGens, control-rate inputs should be interpolated if applicable.